ddkasa/textual-timepiece/docs/index.md

 ---

 Textual Timepiece is a collection of widgets related to time management and manipulation.
-It includes various time and date [pickers](reference/pickers.md), an [activity heatmap](reference/activity_heatmap.md) for displaying year dates and some extras.
+It includes various time and date [pickers](reference/pickers.md), an [activity heatmap](reference/activity_heatmap.md) for displaying yearly data and various tools for constructing [timelines](reference/timeline.md).

 ## Demo